Traditional Arts Apprenticeship 2025 - 2026

 Applications are first reviewed by MAC staff to assess completeness and eligibility.
 A panel of in-state and regional folklorists and cultural experts will discuss applications and make recommendations.
 The Folk Arts Committee will then approve the recommendations.

 Awards will be given to up to three apprenticeship pairs, with $3000 going directly to the mentor.
-Payment will be in three installments: the first at the beginning of the apprenticeship, the second after the midway check-in, and the third upon completion of a public presentation.
+Payment will be in three installments and will be based on contracted work plan: the first at the beginning of the apprenticeship, the second after the midway check-in, and the third upon completion of a public presentation.
 Awards are considered taxable income.

 The Mentor and Apprentice must be Montana residents with at least 12 months of residency prior beginning the apprenticeship.